 It is important to be as patient and understanding as you can.
 Let your loved one know that their journey is your journey too and that you are willing to stick with them throughout the entire healing process.
-Continue to check up on them and ask how they are feeling and managing and support them in their treatment.
+Continue to check up on them and ask how they are feeling and managing and support them in their journey.
 A person suffering from obsessive compulsive disorder deals with consistent fear that an impending danger shall occur, and having someone to support them and reassure them (within reason) that they are safe is of great assistance in the recovery process.
 Reassurance over time that everything is going to be OK can help your loved one to experience calming and comforting thoughts, helping to reduce their need to resort to their compulsive behaviours.

 Persuade Him/Her to Seek Professional Help